dorayeh/capstone-project/README.md

 # Image-to-text Model for Social Media Network Analysis

-Code for the image-to-text model to generate captions and entities from social media content.
+Code for the image-to-text model to generate captions, entities, and/or labels from social media content to enhance network analysis applications.

 ## Files